 Exclusions lists are configurable at a global level (across all web applications in your subscription) as well as per web application.
 You can implement customized exclusion lists for your web application and ignore the global settings while creating or editing a web application.

 You can use exclusion list to tell us which links to scan and which to ignore for all web applications in your subscription.
-For a production web application, it's best practice to blacklist pages with certain functionality that if executed would have undesirable results, such as possibly sending out too many emails, potentially submitting a "delete all" button, or disabling/deleting accounts.
+For a production web application, it's best practice to add pages with certain functionality to exclude list that if executed would have undesirable results, such as possibly sending out too many emails, potentially submitting a "delete all" button, or disabling/deleting accounts.

-Exclusion lists are white lists, black lists, POST data black list, logout regular expression list and parameter list.
+Exclusion lists are allow lists, exclude lists, POST data exclude list, logout regular expression list and parameter list.
 Learn more

-What if I use a black list and a white list?
+What if I use a exclude list and a allow list?

-What if I use only a black list?
+What if I use only a exclude list?

 What if I use parameter list?

 You can configure case-sensitive name sorting of your data list.
 Go to Configuration > Global Settings.
 By default, the Case-Sensitive Name Sorting is enabled.
 To change the setting, click Edit.
 You can then toggle and configure the sorting to enable or disable as per your need.
 Click Save to save your changes.
 You can sort names of scans, schedules, option profiles, search lists, and so on.

 You can tag web applications to organize them according to function, location or any criteria you want.
 Want to define tags?
 It's easy - just go to the CyberSecurity Asset Management (CSAM) application.